Reducing The Rate Of Abandoned Shopping Carts In International eCommerce

 What goes wrong in these situations?
 What changed these customers from being ready to buy to abandoning their carts and giving up entirely?
 And why is customer behavior so different from market to market?
 The answer might be as simple as a single translation or localization problem or as complex as a lack of understanding regarding how your new customer base buys on the web.

 The good news is that this is a fixable problem.
-With some testing and a few basic principles in mind, you can reduce your abandonment rate in new markets.
+With some testing and a few basic principles in mind, you can reduce your abandoned cart rate in new markets.

 Analyze Visitor Behavior